 logo2

-Pharmacy bottle #25 curiously has the names of both Sorsen and Sodergren, suggesting a possible link between bottles embossed with SORSEN and bottles embossed with SODERGREN & SODERGREN.
+Pharmacy bottle #25 curiously has the names SORSEN & SODERGREN, suggesting a possible link between bottles embossed with SORSEN and bottles embossed with SODERGREN & SODERGREN.
 It also lists two locations: CALUMET, MICH and VIRGINIA, MINN.
 We can now confirm that bottles bearing C. J. SORSEN & CO, Chas.
 J. Sorsen, SORSEN & SODERGREN, and SODERGREN & SODERGREN reflect a succession of proprietors for one drug store, the City Drug Store.
 We have also uncovered why a local bottle had ties to Virginia, MN.

 Charles J. Sorsen was born in Finland on 12 Mar 1870 (1).
-He assisted his father in the tailor trade when on vacation from school (1).
-After completing public school at the age of 14, he began to learn the drug business and received the proper credentials to engage in the trade (1).
+He assisted his father in the tailor trade when not in school (1).
+After completing public school at the age of 14, he learned the drug business and received the proper credentials (1).
 He worked for five years as a pharmacist in Uleaborg, Finland (19), and then immigrated to the U.S. on 12 May 1889 (15), which would have been at the age of 19, with scarcely a cent to his name (13).
 He first located in Ishpeming and worked in the tailoring trade (1), and then moved to Calumet on 21 May 1889 (15).
 In Jul 1889, he accepted a position at Macdonald's drug store (19).
 At some point, he also worked at M. Printz's drug store (20).
 The True Northerner newspaper announced on 27 Aug 1890 that Charles Sorsen of Red Jacket was licensed by the State Board of Pharmacy after an examination in Marquette (2).

 Sorsen then started his own drug store in partnership with "Z. Nikander" (1).
 This Nikander was Werner Nikander, since according to his baptism record, his full name was Zachris Werner Nikander (16).
 They started the "City Drug Store" in the newly-constructed Ruppe Block and announced in Nov 1890 that they were open for business (20,21).
 Like with other drug stores, they had a soda fountain (25).
 The bottle embossed with C. J. SORSEN & CO. (#26) corresponds to this period, with "& CO" referring to Nikander.

-Sorsen then partnered with his cousin forming the firm, Sorsen & Sodergren (1).
-The partnership probably formed in 1892, since they were listed in the 1893 Polk directory (18).
+Sorsen then partnered with his cousin forming the firm Sorsen & Sodergren (1), and they were first listed in the 1893 Polk directory (18).
 The 1895 directory specified that the Sodergren was Henry A. Sodergren, a resident of Virginia, MN (3).
 Now we see the connection between Sorsen and Sodergren, and between Calumet, MI and Virginia, MN.
 Sorsen managed the Calumet store and Sodergren managed the Virginia store (1).
 Both were called the City Drug Store.

 Newspaper ad - <i>The Calumet and Red Jacket News</i>, 05 Jun 1891